RJTLM/FIFA-World-Cup-Database-SQL-Python-Advanced-Queries/Documentation/Report.md

 #### Indexes

-I chose indexes to speed up data retrieval, an essential part of performance tuning, especially as data volumes grow.

 - **idx_teamname**: I expected this index to improve search performance on the `TeamName` field in the `Plays` table.

 ```sql